 - 2Get a Quote Online or Through an Agent

-Enter your rental address and coverage preferences on Nationwide’s website to receive a quote right away.
-If you want help weighing options or have questions about add-ons, a Nationwide agent can walk through the details with you.
+Enter your rental address and coverage preferences on Nationwide's website for an immediate quote.
+For questions about add-ons or help comparing options, a Nationwide agent can walk through the details.

 - 3Compare Policy Options

-Examine how different coverage limits and deductibles affect both price and protection.
-Check how optional coverages such as Valuables Plus® or water backup change the overall cost before deciding what to include.
+Check how different limits and deductibles change the premium.
+Run the numbers on optional add-ons like Valuables Plus® or water backup before deciding what to include.

 - 4Apply for Discounts

-Ask which discounts apply to your situation, including multi-policy, safety device, or claims-free savings.
-Be ready to share documentation like proof of bundled policies or installed protective equipment to receive the reduced rate.
+Ask which discounts apply to your situation, including multi-policy, safety device and claims-free options.
+Have documentation ready, including proof of bundled policies or installed safety equipment, to confirm eligibility.

 - 5Review and Finalize Your Policy